rimutaka/lambda-debugger-runtime-emulator/README.md

 This IAM policy grants _proxy-lambda_ access to the queues.
 It assumes that you already have sufficient privileges to access Lambda and SQS from your local machine.

-Replace _Principal_ and _Resource_ IDs with your values before adding this policy to the queue config.

 ```json
 {
   "Version": "2012-10-17",